Bira/octopus-carnival/_drafts/wir-mm2-4e-demons-03.md

 The podspawn themselves also have a little stat block.
-They're Level 15 Minion Skirmishers whose resistances always match the parent's, and who attack with a **corriding slime** that's slightly stronger than the parent's claw.
+They're Level 15 Minion Skirmishers whose resistances always match the parent's, and who attack with a **corroding slime** that's slightly stronger than the parent's claw.
 Their **dangerous proximity** trait gives them combat advantage against any adjacent enemy, no flanking required.